alcy/perf-cal-2020/pcal20.md

 Reading from left to right, the little bubbles in curly braces represent N user-threads and their associated think time, Z. For technical reasons, we set Z = 0 in this Tomcat model.
 User requests flow rightward to a waiting line (the little boxes) labelled, W.
-There, the requests wait to have their work performed by active Tomcat threads, shown in the second set of curly braces.
+There, the requests wait to have their work performed by active Tomcat threads, shown as the bubbles in the second set of curly braces.
 The average service time of an active threads is S = 444 milliseconds (derived from the collected data on the EC2 instance).